ncoudray/DeepPATH/DeepPATH_code/README.md

 http://arxiv.org/abs/1512.00567

+**Below is an overall description of our toolchain and is evolving as we move on with our projects.
+If you're more interested in the details of the process published in the paper above, see the description in the "example_TCGA_Lung" foder.**

 Preliminary comments:
 * For the path, it is advised to always put the full path name and not the relative paths.
-* For all the steps below, always submit the jobs via a qsub script (if on Phoenix) and always check the output and error log files are fine.
+* For all the steps below, always submit the jobs via a script (if on BigPurple) and always check the output and error log files are fine.

 The overall process is: